jonathasbsouza/react-br-bank-icons/README.md

 ### Fallback

 If no valid `bankName` or `bankId` is given, the component will render a generic bank icon.
+If you inform a `color`, the `fallBack` icon will be rendered with the informed color.

+## Known Issues
+If you have any issues with this library, please open an issue.

 ## Release History